Interview with Gwendolen Wadmore

 Description

 Gwendolen Wadmore was born in London in 1922, and lived there throughout the Second World War.
 Her early memories are marching with the Girl Guides.
 She left school at 14 and began work in a tailor’s shop; at the start of the war she was employed in the manufacturing of handbags for gas masks.
 The family lived close to Clapham Junction, a regular target for enemy bombers.
 Watching the barrage balloons being launched was early warning that air raids were expected.
 After one such raid, they returned from shelter to find the house opposite had taken a direct hit; their house also suffered blast damage.
 The bodies being removed wrapped in carpets is a particularly sad memory.
-Sleep was a problem in shelters which were cold, uncomfortable and smelly.
-She remembers arriving at work one morning and slept at her machine until after lunchtime.
-Gwendolen married in 1941 to a part-time band leader she had met through her love of dancing.
+Sleep was a problem in shelters, which were cold, uncomfortable and smelly.
+She remembers arriving at work one morning and sleeping at her machine until after lunchtime. in 1941, Gwendolen married a part-time band leader she had met through her love of dancing.
 They hastily married in a register office, followed by a paltry reception: toast was taken with tea.
 She remembers saving coupons for the food, ham and corn beef sandwiches, supplemented by eggs from the black market.
 Wedding presents were simple and useful.
 Her first child, Carol, was born in 1943.
 The baby was required to sleep in a modified metal crib which acted as a gas mask.
 The V-1 bombs are an unpleasant memory, the silence after the engines stopped particularly frightening.
 The V-2 were not so bad because no one heard them until the explosion occurred.

 Creator